-- A paid Zoom account is not required to participate; however, you should sign up for the free basic Zoom account/ application (zoom.us) and install the app prior to the seminar start date, for better connectivity.
+- A paid Zoom account is not required to participate; however, you need to sign up for the free basic Zoom account/ application (zoom.us) and install the app prior to the seminar start date.

 - The Zoom platform will be interactive and live.
 The instructor must be able to see and interact with all students and students must be able see and interact with the instructor.

-- Students will receive a separate email from Suzanne Brockway, 24 hours before class, with Zoom login information.
+- Registrants will receive a separate email from Suzanne Brockway, 24 hours before class, with Zoom login information.

 - Contact the chapter office if you have any questions regarding the participation guidelines, at firstname.lastname@example.org.

-- To receive AI and State credit, 100% attendance is required for all Appraisal Institute education programs.
+To receive credit, 100% attendance is required for all Appraisal Institute education programs.

-- The instructor may direct questions to students throughout the class session.
+- instructor may direct questions to each student in the morning and afternoon

 Important: Please have your photo ID ready at the start of class.
 To expedite check-in, we will view all attendees’ IDs at the same time and take a screenshot.
 We recommend covering all information on your ID except your full name and photo.
 (Try tape, a sticky note, or your finger to cover.)

 Registration is on a first-come, first-served basis.
-If the program is filled, e-mail firstname.lastname@example.org to be placed on a waiting list.
-If you have a disability and require accommodation, please notify the Atlanta Area Chapter office at least two weeks in advance.
-We will arrange for reasonable accommodation.
+If the program is filled, e-mail email@example.com to be placed on a waiting list.
+If you have a disability and require accommodation, please notify the sponsor at least two weeks in advance for reasonable accommodations to be arranged.

 The content of this Program, including but not limited to any written materials and presenter comments, does not represent the viewpoint of the Appraisal Institute (defined as including but not limited to, the national organization, its Regions, Chapters, members, candidates, affiliates and staff) unless formally adopted by the national Board of Directors.
 Further, the Appraisal Institute has not peer-reviewed or approved the content of the Program and does not warrant the accuracy or timeliness of the content of the Program.
-The Appraisal Institute does not publish examination review materials.
 The content of the Program is subject to court decisions and local, state and federal laws and regulations and any such revisions of such laws and regulations.

 This Program is presented with the understanding that the Appraisal Institute is not engaged in rendering legal, accounting or other professional advice or services.
 Nothing in the Program is to be construed as the offering of such advice or services.
 If expert advice or services are required, attendees and readers are responsible for obtaining such advice or services from appropriate professionals.